Macula-Systems-LLC/purview-automation/purview-import.md

-## add-business-domain-owners
+## add-governance-domain-owners

-Adds owners to an existing business domain in the Microsoft Purview instance.
-By default this adds the user to ALL roles for the business domain.
+Adds owners to an existing governance domain in the Microsoft Purview instance.
+By default this adds the user to ALL roles for the governance domain.
 This behavior is intended to save the tedious task of adding themself to all of the individual roles.

-This does not use an import file, but is just an ad-hoc tool to add a user to be the owner of a business domain.
-This helps for giving access to all aspects of the business domain.
+This does not use an import file, but is just an ad-hoc tool to add a user to be the owner of a governance domain.
+This helps for giving access to all aspects of the governance domain.

 The `--owner-only` flag indicates that the user should not be added to ALL the roles, just the owner role and still has the option of manually assigning themselves roles, but the additional roles are not assigned automatically.

 *Parameters:*

-> `-d` or `--business-domain-id <BUSINESS_DOMAIN_ID>`
+> `-d` or `--governance-domain-id <GOVERNANCE_DOMAIN_ID>`
 >
-> Specify the business domain guid to add owners to
+> Specify the governance domain guid to add owners to

 > `-o` or `--owners <OWNERS>`
 >